IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The CI environment - Static validation.md

 In this phase, Pester analyzes the API version of each resource type deployed by the module.

 In particular, each resource's API version is compared with those currently available on Azure.
-This test has a certain level of tolerance (does not enforce the latest version): the API version in use should be one of the 5 latest versions available (including preview versions) or one of the the 5 latest non-preview versions.
+This test has a certain level of tolerance (does not enforce the latest version): the API version in use should be uno of the 5 latest versions available (including preview versions) or uno of the the 5 latest non-preview versions.

 This test also leverages the [`utilities/pipelines/staticValidation/module.tests.ps1`](https://github.com/Azure/ResourceModules/blob/main/utilities/pipelines/staticValidation/module.tests.ps1) script.